christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 III.
 Speculative

 -  Abraham: The father of Isaac (remove the Hebrew theophoric Y- = -tzak = Hebrew rendering of Sacae (Scythians)) is Abraham, the foundational patriarch.
 Ab = Father (Semitic).
 Raham = Arya (Sanskrit/Persian: "Noble").
 Aram (the name for the land of the Arameans, a steppe-derived people).
 Abraham = Ab-Raham = "Father of the Aryans" or "Father of the Noble Ones".
-Related the Brahmin (Brahama) -> Ibrahim -> Abraham.
+Related to Brahmin (Brahama) -> Ibrahim -> Abraham.
 A(Braha)m(in).
 Lord Rama (the greatest and seventh incarnation of God, hero of the Ramayana, protector of Dharma) in the ancient Vedas derives from this.
 -  Alexander the Great: Scythian prince who was the son of Ateas the Scythian aka Artaxerxes II Memnon ("Kai Bahman") and half-brother of Darius III ("Darab").
     In India he took the regional aliases of Chandragupta Maurya